mattermost/docs/source/process/mobile-release-process.md

   - Daily triage of hotfix candidates and decide on whether and when to cut next RC or final
 3. Dev:
   - Make pull requests for hotfixes to the release branch
-  - Review PRs made to release branch and merge changes into both the release branch and master
+  - Review PRs made to release branch and merge changes into the release branch
 4. Build:
   - Verify with Release Manager before cutting any new RCs (approved fixes should be merged)
   - Push next RC to acceptance and announce in Native Mobile Apps channel